Understanding Homemade Dividends & Why Some Investors Prefer Them

 Furthermore, the cash payments are made from a company’s profits.
 Thus, dividends are 1 very important way for stockholders to share in the financial success of a company.

 On the other hand, not every company chooses to pay dividends.
 And many that do, pay such a small amount that they do not provide the cash flow to meet an investor’s financial goals.

-So, by relying only on traditional dividends.
+So, by relying only on traditional cash dividends.
 An investor must limit his or her investment options.
 To only those companies and investment types that pay high and recurring distributions of cash.